 Many of you requested to hear more about the time I spent in Florida treating Veterans with PTSD so here it is!

 Important aspects of this treatment program include how it is all set up and coordinated.
-Lori D'Agostino of the Upledger Foundation is our very hard working administrator, and Kat and Chas Perry from Integrative Intentions are our Program Directors.
+Lori D'Agostino of the Upledger Foundation is our very hard-working administrator, and Kat and Chas Perry from Integrative Intentions are our Program Directors.

 All the therapists gathered on the first afternoon so we could meet one another and become familiar with our schedule for the next five days.
-The following morning we met with the six Veterans that were receiving treatment in circle before going into our groups.
+The following morning we met with the six Veterans that were receiving treatment in a circle before going into our groups.
 All the treatments took place in one big room.
 Each Veteran had three therapists; treatment time lasted between 2 to 2.5 hours for each session.

 At the end of each day, the therapists gathered together.
 The primary therapist from each group summarized the day of treatment.
 The next morning, each of the Veterans shared their treatment experience when therapists and Veterans alike gathered in a circle.
 It was amazing to track the changes that happened for each one of the Veterans in the group.

 The whole program is set up so that each Veteran can take the lead in his or her own experience.
-The Veterans had their own room that nobody else could go in, which was a key aspect in the set up of this program.
+The Veterans had their own room that nobody else could go in, which was a key aspect in the setup of this program.
 They could take a break during treatment time plus begin and end the sessions whenever they wanted.
 This private room meant they had time to get to know and provide support for one another all in a designated place when they needed a break.

-Each one of the Veterans were amazing and inspiring in so many ways.
+Each one of the Veterans was amazing and inspiring in so many ways.
 I have permission from some of the Veterans to share feedback they had about their time with us.
 Here is what Brian, who had not received CST ever before, had to say about this experience:

 "No words can explain the phenomenal regenerative healing process that took place inside my body this week through your healing hands; thank you!
 The experiences were fascinating, amazing, mesmerizing and humorous on so many levels, and I thank each one of you for making us feel accepted with no judgment and I now know that my whole body has been storing deep contracted body postures from traumatic exposure from the military in my tissues."